San Francisco & Oakland Spinal Cord Injuries

 Tetraplegia/Quadriplegia

-C-5 tetraplegics may have functional bicep and deltoid muscles.
-These individuals may be able to bend their elbow flex their wrist.
+C-5 tetraplegics may have functional biceps and deltoid muscles.
+These individuals may be able to bend their elbow and flex their wrists.
 However, elbow extension may only be produced by allowing gravity to extend the elbow.

 C-7 to C-8 tetraplegics may have functional triceps, allowing them to bend and straighten their elbows, and have control over their hands.
 These individuals can drive specially equipped vehicles, operate a manual wheelchair, and generally perform many routine day-to-day activities.

-While it is clear that tetraplegia/quadriplegia conditions vary, it is undisputable that caring for an individual with this type of condition is time and labor intensive and often requires a significant amount of resources in order to maintain a dignified quality of life.
+While it is clear that tetraplegia/quadriplegia conditions vary, it is indisputable that caring for an individual with this type of condition is time and labor-intensive and often requires a significant amount of resources in order to maintain a dignified quality of life.

 Paraplegia